Online Class-Incremental Continual Learning with Adversarial Shapley Value: Experiments

 \textbf{Split CIFAR-100} is constructed by splitting the CIFAR-100 dataset \cite{cifar} into 10 disjoint tasks, and each task has 10 classes.

 \textbf{Split miniImagenet} consists of splitting the miniImageNet dataset \cite{miniimagenet} into 10 disjoint tasks, where each task contains 10 classes

-The detail of datasets, including the general information of each dataset, class composition and the number of samples in training, validation and test sets of each task is presented in Appendix \ref{appendix: dataset detail}.
+The detail of datasets, including the general information of each dataset, class composition and the number of samples in training, validation and test sets of each task is presented in Appendix\footnotemark[\getrefnumber{fn:appendix}] D.